Evolution of the wolf: Domestic dog

 In 2018, a study compared the sequences of 61,000 Single-nucleotide polymorphisms (mutations) taken from across the genome of grey wolves.
 The study indicated that there exists individual wolves of dog/wolf ancestry in most of the wolf populations of Eurasia but less so in North America.
 The hybridization has been occurring across different time scales and was not a recent event.
 Low-level hybridization did not reduce the wolf distinctiveness.

 Dingo

-The dingo (Canis familiaris dingo) refers to the dog found in Australia.
-The dingo is a divergent subspecies of the grey wolf and is not a separate species, and is considered genetically to be a basal member of the domestic dog clade.
-The genetic evidence indicates that the dingo originated from East Asian domestic dogs and was introduced through the South-East Asian archipelago into Australia, with a common ancestry between the Australian dingo and the New Guinea Singing Dog.
+The dingo (Canis familiaris dingo, Canis lupus dingo, Canis dingo) refers to the dog found in Australia.
+The dingo's taxonomy is the subject of much debate.
+It is considered by some researchers as a divergent subspecies of the grey wolf and not a separate species, who believe it genetically to be a basal member of the domestic dog clade.
+Other researchers have identified numerous divergences in both behaviour and genetics from C. familiaris, and thus consider it to be its own species, Canis dingo.
+Genetic evidence indicates a link with East Asian domestic dogs through the South-East Asian archipelago, with a common ancestry between the Australian dingo and the New Guinea Singing Dog.